-The City will covenant for the benefit of the owners of the Bonds to provide certain financial information and operating data relating to the City by not later than February 1 in each year commencing February 1, 2020 (the "Annual Reports"), and to provide notices of the occurrence of certain listed events (the "Notices").
+The City will covenant for the benefit of the owners of the Bonds to provide certain financial information and operating data relating to the City by not later than February 1 in each year commencing February 1, 2021 (the "Annual Reports"), and to provide notices of the occurrence of certain listed events (the "Notices").
 Such covenants will be made in order to assist the Underwriter in complying with Rule 15c2-12 of the Securities and Exchange Commission (the "Rule").
-The Annual Reports, Notices and other information required to be filed by such covenants will be filed by the City with the MSRB, currently through EMMA as described in APPENDIX F - "FORM OF CONTINUING DISCLOSURE CERTIFICATE."
+The Annual Reports, Notices and other information required to be filed by such covenants will be filed by the City with the Municipal Securities Rulemaking Board ("MSRB"), currently through the MSRB's Electronic Municipal Market Access ("EMMA") as described in APPENDIX F - "FORM OF CONTINUING DISCLOSURE CERTIFICATE."
 The form of the undertaking which describes the content of the Annual Reports and the Notices and the method of their dissemination is included as APPENDIX F hereto.
 A failure by the City to comply with these covenants must be reported in accordance with the Rule and must be considered by any broker, dealer or municipal securities dealer before recommending the purchase or sale of the Bonds in the secondary market.
 Pursuant to Arizona law, the ability of the City to comply with such covenants is subject to annual appropriation of funds sufficient to provide for the costs of compliance with such covenants.
-Should the City not comply with such covenants due to a failure to appropriate for such purpose, the City has covenanted to provide notice of such fact.
+Should the City not comply with such covenants due to a failure to appropriate for such purpose, the City has covenanted to provide notice of such fact to the MSRB through EMMA.
 Absence of continuing disclosure, due to non-appropriation or otherwise, could adversely affect the Bonds and specifically their market price and transferability.

-The City failed to timely file certain operating data in its Annual Reports for Fiscal Year 2013/2014 through 2015/2016.
-Such missing operating data were later filed in December 2014, December 2015, March 2016 and October 2017.
+The City failed to timely file certain operating data in its Annual Reports for Fiscal Years 2014/2015 and 2015/2016.
+Such missing operating data were later filed in, March 2016 and October 2017.
 The City failed to provide notice of a defeasance with respect to one prior issue in connection with a refunding of two series of bonds.
 Until May 1, 2018, the operating data with respect to the fiscal year ended June 30, 2017 was not associated with certain of the nine-digit CUSIP numbers for the City's previously issued bonds.
 The City did not timely file event filings for two rating upgrades for certain previously issued bonds that occurred in 2017 and 2018 until May 3, 2018.
 The City has established procedures to facilitate timely and complete filing of its Annual Reports and Notices as required by the Rule.